 Zencastr Hosting is a high-quality audio and video hosting solution for creators of all sizes.

-If you already have a podcast hosted on Anchor, follow all the steps in this guide, in the order they are listed, to seamlessly move your show to Zencastr.
+If you already have a podcast hosted on Spotify for Podcasters (formerly Anchor), follow all the steps in this guide, in the order they are listed, to seamlessly move your show to Zencastr.

 In this article:

 Have access to the email address associated with your podcast

 Export your podcast analytics from Spotify for Podcasters

 Why: At this time, the industry has not developed a way to transfer podcast analytics among hosting providers that meets standards set by the Interactive Advertising Bureau (IAB).
 Zencastr will display analytics from the time you start hosting with us and forward.
 Exporting from Spotify for Podcasters ensures you have access to your historical data.

 Open your Zencastr account on one tab/window and your Spotify for Podcasters account on another